openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

 ### Output data formats

-This component should output only one h5ad file, `--output_prediction`, containing the predicted profile values of modality 2 for the **test cells only**.
+This component should output only one h5ad file whose path is specified via `--output_prediction`, containing the predicted profile values of modality 2 for the **test cells only**.
 It has the following attributes:

 ```plaintext
 adata